When to Get a Quilt Appraisal

-Appraises antique, vintage, newly made (traditional and contemporary) and art quilts and quilted garments for owners, makers, exhibitors privately or at venues such as quilt shows
+Appraises antique, vintage, newly made (traditional and contemporary) and art quilts and quilted garments for owners, makers, and exhibitors privately or at venues such as quilt shows

 PAAQT appraisers have a concentrated focus on quilted textiles.
-With their background, experience, education and membership in professional associations, they are qualified to make appraisals of quilts and quilted textiles.
+With their background, experience, education, and membership in professional associations, they are qualified to make appraisals of quilts and quilted textiles.

 Many appraisers have additional training and appraise other textiles such as coverlets, shawls, and quilted clothing.

 Are defined as someone who holds a certified designation from a recognized appraisal society and regularly performs appraisals for which compensation is received and follows the Uniform Standards of Professional Appraisal Practices.

 The chosen individual should be independent.

 Are expected to perform ethically and competently in accordance with accepted appraisal standards of their professional organization and by the accepted standard of the appraisal industry as defined by federal guidelines of The Uniform Standards of Professional Appraisal Practice (USPAP).